SZun/bamazon/README.md

 **To access the repo git clone to a folder of your choosing**

-Create the database and table schema by running the **bamazonSEES.sql** file in your MySQL workbench or any other IDE of your choosing.
+Create the database and table schema by running the **bamazonSEEDS.sql** file in your MySQL workbench or any other IDE of your choosing.

 *cd* into the *bamazon* directory and run **npm i**